informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 - If *primary* is correct,
     - `FetchLightBlock` will always return a light block consistent with the blockchain
-    - `ValidAndVerified` either verify the header using the trusting period or falls back to sequential verification
+    - `ValidAndVerified` either verifies the header using the trusting period or falls back to sequential verification
     - If [**[LCV-INV-TP.1]**](#LCV-INV-TP.1) holds, eventually every